Enabling Ubiquitous IoT Connectivity with Bluetooth® Mesh Networking

 Figure 12: Publish and Subscribe

-Figure 13: Adding new nodes or groups
+Figure 13: Adding New Nodes or Groups

-Mesh Model - The Application Layer Bluetooth mesh specification also defines the application layer called the Mesh Model.
+Mesh Model - The Application Layer Bluetooth mesh specification also defines the application layer called the mesh model.
 The mesh model is defined to enable full interoperability between devices from multiple vendors and to provide a common language for the devices.
 The purpose of the mesh model is to enable the light switch from vendor A to be able to turn on or off the lights from vendor B without having to change the software on the light switch or bulb.

-Bluetooth mesh models generally define three things:
+Bluetooth mesh models generally define three things, as follows:

 - States: Devices have states like On/Off.
 State can be exposed and states can also change.

-- Messages: Messages can be used to set, get or report state.
+- Messages: Messages can be used to set, get, or report state.

-- Behavior: Defines how a node behaves when receiving messages and when nodes send messages
+- Behavior: Defines how a node behaves when receiving messages and when nodes send messages.

 Now, let’s give an example of this.
 As almost all devices can be turned On or Off, Bluetooth mesh model specification defines a generic On/Off model client and server.
 The general definition for the generic On/Off model definition looks like this: